karsunanda/karsunanda/README.md

-- 👋 Hi, I’m @karsunanda
+- 👋 Hi, I’m @Sunanda kar
-- 👀 I’m interested in ...(python)
+- 👀 I’m interested in ...(Data Analysis)
-- 🌱 I’m currently learning ...c&c++
+- 🌱 I’m currently learning ...Python
-- 💞️ I’m looking to collaborate on ...c&c++ & python
+- 💞️ I’m looking to collaborate on ...
+Data Analysis
 - 📫 How to reach me ...friend

 <!---